 (Top40 Weekly Consultant)

 Independent music label executive Harris Sterling has worked in the music industry for most of his career.
-His niche understanding is exemplified by our Tribute to the 80s page.

 As Executive Vice President for independent music label Madacy Entertainment, he led the strategic marketing and business development for the label, negotiating agreements with the major record labels to release custom music compilations under license with major brands, such as Ford Motor Company, Crayola, Care Bears and Elvis Presley Enterprises.